-There’s no wonder that the same logic of movement from daily and vital necessities to the intangible and spiritual ones we can trace in the development of the Internet. .com (for commercial) has been around since 1985 (wow!), it is as old as the internet itself. .art appeared only few years ago when a need for such a zone for arts and culture emerged.
+There’s no wonder that the same logic of movement from daily and vital necessities to the intangible and spiritual ones we can trace in the development of the Internet.
+Old domain zones have been around since 1980s (wow!), they are old as the internet itself. .ART appeared only few years ago when a need for such a zone for arts and culture emerged.

 You can be a brilliant and successful artist, art institution or art-related business, you may have an established online presence, but still you’d better switch your website to .ART.
 Why?